Make Your Home a Haven for Online Safety

 - Share the best of yourself online: Before posting online, think about what others can learn about you and who will see it in the future; such as teachers, parents, colleges, and potential employers.

 Millions of Rewarding Jobs: Educating for a Career in Cybersecurity

 A key risk to our economy and security continues to be the shortage of cybersecurity professionals to safeguard our ever-expanding cyber ecosystem.
 There are limitless opportunities for students and individuals looking for a new career or re-entering the workforce.
 Here are some tried and true tips for cyber job seekers at any age:

 - Get Credentialed: Four out of five cybersecurity jobs require a college degree.
 Getting certifications can be valuable and display your specialized knowledge.
 DHS offers free online, on-demand courses through the Federal Virtual Training Environment that provide great learning opportunities for public employees and veterans.

 - Get Involved: You can test the waters through volunteer work and internships.
 Offer to help technical professionals at your school or workplace to gain experience.
 Consider joining local cybersecurity clubs or groups, like MeetUp.
 (Remember to be safe when meeting people or going to new places!)

 - Keep Up with the Buzz: Follow top cybersecurity personalities on Facebook, Twitter, LinkedIn, and news websites and blogs.

 When you are on the job, your organization’s online safety and security is part of your responsibility.
-NCSA’s CyberSecure My Business™will be a cornerstone for Week 3.
-The program is a series of in-person and highly interactive workshops based on the NIST Cybersecurity Framework to educate the community about:
+NCSA’s CyberSecure My Business™ The program is a series of in-person and highly interactive workshops based on the NIST Cybersecurity Framework to educate the community about: